rignanese/VHDL_LAB/Lab1/intro.md

 ![alt text](Full-adder_logic_diagram.svg.png)

-You can find a clocked and a fully sequential implementation of the full_adder in the respective folders.
+You can find a clocked and a fully sequential implementation of the full_adder in the respective folders of this repository.

 In the third excercise we are going to create a 2bit counter.
 The idea is to generate an output that increases every time a rising edge of the clock is received.
 When a reset is asserted, the counter output will be 0.